Market research glossary

 Personally identifiable information

 Personally identifiable information, also known as PII, refers to data that can be used to identify a specific individual.
-This can include direct identifiers such as name, bank account numbers, passport number, or driver’s license number, as well as indirect identifers such as phone number, IP address, or date of birth.
-Market research agencies are responsible for maintaining participant’s privacy and comply with the data protection regulations that apply to each market that they work in.
-Not doing so can lead to identity theft, if PII is misused.
+This can include direct identifiers such as name, bank account number, passport number, or driving licence number, as well as indirect identifers such as IP address or date of birth.
+Market research agencies are responsible for maintaining participants’ privacy and must comply with the data protection regulations that apply to each market that they work in.

 Pet market research

 Market research dedicated to pets is gaining traction in recent years, as consumer spending on animal care grows.
-In the UK alone, consumer spending on pets has jumped 76% in the 5 years since the Covid-19 pandemic.
-FieldworkHub have conducted both consumer research, such as online bulletin boards with dog owners on the brand of dog food they prefer to purchase for their pet, and B2B research, where vets were list recruited to share their viewpoints on changes within their profession and future policy.
+In the UK alone, consumer spending on pets jumped by 76% in the 5 years following the pandemic.
+FieldworkHub has conducted both consumer research, such as online bulletin boards with dog owners on the brand of dog food they prefer to purchase for their pet, and B2B research, where vets were asked to share their viewpoints on changes within their profession and future policy.

 Pie charts